-- 1. Meals and drinks served to patients, residents, or inmates of hospitals, nursing homes, sanitariums, senior citizens' homes, and correctional, detention, and detoxification facilities. - 2.
-Meals served at public and private elementary, middle, and secondary schools. - 3.
-Meals served to students at colleges and universities under a board contract. - 4.
-Congregate dining, home delivery of meals, and other qualifying programs which provide meals to senior citizens or the handicapped.
+- Meals and drinks served to patients, residents, or inmates of hospitals, nursing homes, sanitariums, senior citizens' homes, and correctional, detention, and detoxification facilities. - Meals served at public and private elementary, middle, and secondary schools. - Meals served to students at colleges and universities under a board contract. - Congregate dining, home delivery of meals, and other qualifying programs which provide meals to senior citizens or to persons with a disability.

 These provisions were enacted in 1967.
 In 2002, the exemption for colleges and universities was limited to meals covered under a board contract, and vending machine sales on school property were excluded from the exemption.
-These provisions were last changed in 2006.
+These provisions were last modified in 2006.

-Fiscal Year 2018 2019 2020 2021 All Funds \$48,600,000 \$49,500,000 \$50,500,000 \$51,600,000
+Fiscal Year 2020 2021 2022 2023 All Funds \$49,000,000 \$50,200,000 \$51,400,000 \$52,500,000

-4.80 Fundraising Sales by Nonprofit Organizations
+4.81 Fundraising Sales by Nonprofit Organizations

 Minnesota Statutes, Section 297A.70, Subd.
-13(a)(1) and (2) and Subd.
+13(a)(1), (2) and Subd.
 14